jacopok/jacopok.github.io/_pages/projects.md

 1. Making a presentation for the GSSI science fair about [LGWA](LGWA)
 1. Doing peer review
 1. Running [Call of Cthulhu](CoC) at GSSI (so far, "The Haunting")
-1. Preparing a murder mystery TTRPG session to play with grandma over the holidays
+1. Running a TTRPG session with grandma over the holidays
 1. Races
     1. [14K trail race](https://gransasso.onehundred.run/en/2/italy) on the __8th of October__
     1. [Half-marathon](https://www.rome21k.com/en/21k-info-eng/) on the __19th of November__